Composer-Team/Beethoven/CDocs/Writerside/topics/API.md

 }
 ```

-The interface is not entirely simple, but should provide you with most of the features you should need for typical
-designs.
 Before we move on to the returned `MemoryIOBundle` interface for generated memory, a few notes on these parameters.
 The on-chip memories supported by a device are not always the exact memory required (or requested) by the designer.
 For instance, some ASIC PDKs may only provide memories with Read-Write ports and not support dedicated read and write